-Bali-Komodo or Komodo-Bali: 10 nights-trips going to the above dive sites and some sites of Moyo, Satonda and Sangeang islands
+Bali-Komodo or Komodo-Bali: 10 nights-trips going to the above dive sites, as well as some sites of Moyo, Satonda, and Sangeang Islands

-Komodo and Bima: 10 nights-trips going to the dive sites of the 8 nights program, and also to dive sites at Banta & Sangeang islands, and Bima
+Komodo and Bima: 10 nights-trips going to the dive sites of the 8 nights program, plus dive sites at Banta & Sangeang Islands, and Bima

 For trips to Raja Ampat, Maumere, Ambon, Alor, Forgotten Islands & Banda, contact us!

-- Winner of the 2019 Dive Travel Awards by Dive Magazine in the "Best liveaboard” category
+Winner of the 2021 and 2019 Dive Travel Awards by Dive Magazine in the "Best Liveaboard" category

-- Insurance: both dive insurance and travel insurance are mandatory.
-We recommend Dive Assure that has plans to cover both - ask us for a quote
+Insurance: both dive insurance and travel insurance are mandatory.
+We recommend DAN Europe that has plans to cover both - ask us for a quote

-- Many nationalities are eligible to enter and remain in Indonesia without a visa for 30 days.
+Many nationalities are eligible to enter and remain in Indonesia without a visa for 30 days.
 Others need to obtain a Visa on Arrival for 30 days at the major entry points to Indonesia.
-Visa on Arrival costs and usually can be extended for another 30 days.
+Visa on Arrival costs $37 (about ...
+EUR) and usually can be extended for another 30 days.